basecamp/kamal-site/docs/configuration/accessories.md

 ## [Image](#image)

-The Docker image to use, prefix with a registry if not using Docker hub:
+The Docker image to use, prefix it with a registry if not using Docker Hub:

 ```yaml
     image: mysql:8.0